 You may notice a small irregularity you would like reviewed.
 A tiny asymmetry, a residual bump, something you only see in particular light.

 Most surgeons charge for follow-ups beyond six months.
 Some do not.
+The variation is now visible in print: one hospital group's guide price includes aftercare to just 14 days post-discharge; one Harley Street practice includes 12 months; one Manchester hospital advertises follow-up to 2 years.
 Ask in advance whether year-2 or year-3 reviews are included in your original fee.

 Why £4,500 in Turkey is not the same product as £10,000 in London